KsMariia/EpiSignal/README.md

 | `sigma_1`     | variance of signal common for all samples           |
 | `conv_thresh` | convergence threshold (default value is `1e-8`)     |

-If the starting values are not provided they are initialised internally using Jenk's clustering and the converges of an algorithm is guaranteed to a local maximum.
-When the starting values are estimated the probabilities of belonging to signal are calculated on the E-step.
-On the M-step the parameters of the mixture distrubutions are renewed.
-Algorithm stops when the change of the log-likelihood between iterations is smaller than the conv_thresh parameter.
+If the starting values are not provided assignments to 'on'/'off' states are initialised using Jenk's clustering.
+The Expectation-Maximization (EM) algorithm then iterates until the change in the Q-function is smaller than the  conv_thresh parameter, which corresponds to a local optimum.

 # Values